This is my original Vibroplex bug from 1939, SN 111779.

 This is my first telegraph sounder.
 It is a WUTCO model 1B, with two 200 ohm coils.

 Sounders usually have only 2 terminals but this one has 2 for each coil.
 I understand this is so that the user could select either 200 ohm or 400 ohm operation.
 Each coil is 200 ohms.
-I have had this one since working on the GTW RR.
+I have had this one since working on the GTW RR in the early 60's.

 Many times you would see these mounted in a triangular echo box with one side open to give the sound a little amplification.
 Then it was common to place a Prince Albert tobacco tin between the sounder and the echo box to give it a unique sound.